 I find peppermint to be the strongest anti-spasmodic and pain reliever of all the herbs, and when an attack flares I really appreciate its noticeable whole-body mild anesthetic effect as well.
 On a daily basis I find it more effective (and certainly more enjoyable) than prescription anti-spasmodic drugs, particularly when it's brewed as a very strong tea.

 In fact, peppermint is such a powerful muscle relaxant that it can trigger GERD (Gastroesophageal Reflux Disease) or heartburn in people who are susceptible.
-If you are prone to these upper GI problems, avoid mint and stick to the other IBS herbs and spices such as high volatile oil fennel or ginger.
+If you are prone to these upper GI problems, have a hiatal hernia, or have low stomach acid issues, ask your doctor if you should avoid mint and stick to the other IBS herbs and spices such as high volatile oil fennel or ginger.

 One of the easiest and most effective way to use peppermint for IBS is to brew it (fresh or dried) with boiling water into hot tea (do not actually boil the herb in water as this can destroy its volatile oils, and thus its effectiveness).
 Peppermint, however, is available in several other beneficial forms as well.

 Enteric-coated peppermint oil capsules can be taken before meals to help prevent IBS symptoms.
 These capsules have been proven highly effective (and safe) in several clinical trials, including studies that focused specifically on children with IBS.
 These capsules are specially coated so they don't dissolve in the stomach (which could trigger heartburn); instead, they dissolve in the intestines, where they act as a smooth muscle relaxant and pain killer.